SDA-SE/cluster-image-scanner/docs/architecture/decisions/case-study-image-transfer.md

 This case study has the following goals:
 - Transfer many images from Job-Orchestrator to specific scanners
 - A scanner should only 'see' the image his job is about
-- A scanner can not change the image because other scanners may work with the image either.
+- A scanner can not change the image because other scanners may work with the image later on.
 - One scanner gets a folder to provide scanning results for following processes, scanning results may be up to 100MB
 - The result-folder can only be accessed by one single scanner and the Job-Orchestrator